 Add in theaters, galleries, bookstores, huge electronics shops, and more cultural sites than you can imagine, and you’ve got an endless list of things to add to your East Asian itinerary.

-Now that we’ve sparked your interest let’s get to the fun stuff.
+Now that we’ve sparked your interest, let’s get to the fun stuff.
 The first step is to decide what area or neighborhood you want to call home away from home.
 Shinjuku is one of the 23 wards of Tokyo.
 There are several neighborhoods within the Shinjuku ward.

 Best Areas and Fun Neighborhoods in Shinjuku

-Shinjuku, Tokyo, is the area around Shinjuku Station, a large railway station with more than two million daily travelers.
+Shinjuku, Tokyo, is around Shinjuku Station, a large railway station with more than two million daily travelers.
 With its skyscrapers, department stores, entertainment, red-light district, and business offices, the city is one of the largest neighborhoods in the world.

 Shinjuku is the best neighborhood for sightseeing in the entire city due to the Shinjuku skyline, Japanese culture, exciting nightlife, and luxury hotel options.
-Most hotels offer all the amenities you need, or want, for a great night’s sleep.
+Most hotels offer all the amenities you need or want, for a great night’s sleep.

-Shinjuku ward is about 15 miles from Tokyo Disneyland and Tokyo DisneySea at Tokyo Disney Resort, which makes it a terrific anchorage if you enjoy seeing other sites on your Disney adventures.
+Shinjuku Ward is about 15 miles from Tokyo Disneyland and Tokyo DisneySea at Tokyo Disney Resort, which makes it a terrific anchorage if you enjoy seeing other sites on your Disney adventures.
 Pick a hotel in Shinjuku and enjoy your Mickey time!